-is Gift Agreement ("Agreement") is entered into on, 20 ("Effective te"), by (the "Donor"), on bel half of Westfield Library Foundation, Inc., an Indiana nonprofit corporation ("WLF").
-BACKGROUND: A. WLF is an Indiana nonprofit corporation and, for federal and state law purposes, is a taxexempt organization pursuant to Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.
-B. WLF was established to promote the development, expansion, and improvement of facilities and services of the Westfield Washington Public Library ("WWPL") through the solicitation of charitable contributions to support the mission of the WWPL.
+Т is Gift Agreement ("Agreement") is entered into on, 20 ("Effective te"), by (the "Donor"), or bel nalf of Westfield Library Foundation, Inc., an Indiana nonprofit corporation ("WLF").
+BACKGROUND: A. WLF is an Indiana nonprofit corporation and, for federal and state law purposes, is a tax-exempt organization pursuant to Section 501(c)(3) of the Internal Revenue Code of 1986, as amended. В. WLF was established to promote the development, expansion, and improvement of facilities and services of the Westfield Washington Public Library ("WWPL") through the solicitation of charitable contributions to support the mission of the WWPL.
 C. WLF has established the Westfield Library Foundation Growth Fund (the "Fund") to support the capital expansion of a new library D. The goals established for the Fund (collectively, the "WLF Fund Goals") are to ensure excellence and growth through: i.
 Expanding the programming expertise and innovation at WWPL and WLF's new Westfield home, which the WWPL and WLF will begin using on a regular basis in 2023. ii.
 Elevating the activated learning space and experience through program expansion. iii.
-Offering meeting space in a growing community.
+Offering meeting space in a growing community. iv.
+Setting aside 15% of all gifts to provide an endowed fund to subsidize maintenance expenses of the new library.